SMSajjadHossan/S-M-Sajjad-Hossan/README.md

 - 💻 Currently pursuing **Professional VLSI Training** in Physical Design at **VLSI Training Academy (TAHOE)**
 - 🌍 Represented Bangladesh in the **Huawei Seeds for the Future 2024** Asia Pacific regional round
 - 💡 Passionate about **VLSI design, digital and analog circuits**, and **semiconductor technology**
-- 📚 Currently learning Python and C#
+- 📚 Currently learning Python and JAVA

 ## 🔧 Technologies & Tools